ankn14/craigslist-slack/README.md

 2. Sign up for an account.
 3. Create a workspace and choose Python as the technology stack.
 You can create a team if you want.
 4. That's it.
 You may have to verify you account, so be prepared to check for an email.
+5. In Codenvy, go to import this repository (Workspace > Import Project > Git).
+6. Go to the project directory ("cd project_name" in the terminal).

 #### Installing required packages
 1. In the terminal, type: